wavesplatform/docs.wavesplatform/docs/en/blockchain/mining/readme.md

 <details><summary>Height 805000–1089999</summary>
 <p>The transaction sender could specify the fee in any asset, and the block generators received the fee in this asset.</p>
-<p>The generator of block 805000 received 40% of the total transaction fees in the this block.
+<p>The generator of block 805000 received 40% of the total transaction fees in the the block.
 Generators of subsequent blocks received 40% of the total transaction fees in the current block and 60% of the total transaction fees in the previous block.</p>
 <p>The rules applied from the height of 805000, i.e. since activation of feature #2 “NG Protocol”.</p>
 </details>
 <details><summary>Height 2–804999</summary>